RocketChat/docs-old/bots/create-bot-users/README.md

-# Create Bot Users
+# Create a Bot User

 In order to talk to your chatbot there must be a bot user pre-configured on the Rocket.Chat server.

 ## Create a User on the Server

-An admin user is required to create the account for the bot to login to.
+An admin user is required to create a special user account which the bot will use to login and listen for messages or send messages.

+You must login to your Rocket.Chat server as an Admin user and then create a new user:

 1. From **Administration** > **Users** menu
 2. Select `+` to make a new user